Alexandre Chassang

-Alexandre Chassang, born November 22, 1994 in Châtenay-Malabry in the Hauts-de-Seine, is a French basketball player.
+Alexandre Pierre Louis Chassang (born 22 November 1994) is a French basketball player who last played for Limoges CSP of the LNB Pro A.

-Biography

-Early years
+Professional career

 Chassang started playing basketball in the Wissous club.
 He played for the Evry club and took part in the French championship.
 He was scouted at the regional level, and joined the Centre Fédéral de Basket-ball of the INSEP in 2010.

-Career

 Chassang is part of the teams of ASVEL Basket team (2012–2016), Hyères Toulon Var Basket (2016–2018), and SLUC Nancy Basket (in the Pro B, for the 2017–2018 playoffs), before playing since 2018 at Jeanne d'Arc Dijon Basket.
 In these three teams, he participates in the French basketball championship (Pro A).
 In May 2020, while he had one season left in Burgundy, he re-signed until June 2022.
 However, he activates his exit clause at the end of the 2020-2021 season to try a first experience abroad.
-On August 14, 2021, he signed with Yalovaspor Basketbol, which was recently promoted to the Turkish first division.
+On 14 August 2021 he signed with Yalovaspor Basketbol, which was recently promoted to the Turkish first division.
 After six weeks in Turkey and only one game played, he decided to join for the JL Bourg for the 2021–2022 season, which was in search of a player after the departure of Tyler Stone at the beginning of the season.

+On 17 July 2023 he signed with Limoges CSP of the LNB Pro A.